House of Priests: Findings

 Among the finds at the House of Priests was one of four versions of a painted plaster relief depicting the Greek goddess Aphrodite in a niche.
 The relief, dated from 113 B.C.–A.D.
 256 and measuring 11 7/8 in. × 12 in. × 3 1/4 in., depicts the goddess standing nude under an arch and was found in two fragments, split horizontally into two halves.
 She holds a mirror in her left hand and fixes her hair with her right, similar in form to Praxiteles' Aphrodite of Arles.
 Other similar reliefs were found, one with nearly the same dimensions and depicting the same figure and scene, one fragment of the bottom portion of the relief with similar dimensions, and one inconclusive relief that has since been lost but maintains the clearest outline of the figure's right hip.
 The primary evidence that these reliefs were made from the same mold is that they all depict details of the anklets around the figure's legs and the columns framing the figure.
 Additionally, the mold was likely worn down, as all figures are somewhat indistinct.

 One of the other versions of this relief was found in block G5-C2 in a building that was believed to be a brothel.
 The significance of this relief is contested, as Greek religion was not thought to be surviving at Dura-Europos, evidenced by a lack of architecturally Greek temples.
 However, Aphrodite and Hercules were the two most depicted Greco-Roman deities and Aphrodite is hypothesized to have been worshipped domestically.
 Further, figural nudity was rarely depicted in Parthian art and the voluptuousness of the figure alludes to Greek influence, so the relief has been classified as a depiction of Aphrodite.

-Thirty nine lamps were found in room O of the house as well as a stele measuring 0.55 m. x 0.40m.
+Thirty-nine lamps were found in room O of the house, as well as a stele measuring 0.55 m. x 0.40m.

 Evidence of local production was found in the House.
-A steatite mould with a similar lead patera were discovered, implying that mould was used in production.
+A steatite mould with a similar lead patera was discovered, implying that the mould was used in production.